-With catfish ranging in weights of smaller 3 to 5 lbs channel cats all the way up to monstrous 50 lb flatheads it's any wonder as to why there is a lot of confusion of what is the best catfishing gear and tackle to use.
+With catfish ranging in weights of smaller 3 to 5 lbs channel cats all the way up to monstrous 50 lb flathead, it’s any wonder as to why there is a lot of confusion of what is the best catfishing gear and tackles to use.

 Catfish are probably the least understood when it comes to choosing the right tackle than any other freshwater fish in the USA today.

 Whilst the worlds of bass angling and fly fishing have thousands of products lines that cover just about any and every conceivable setup, catfish anglers are left with very little off the shelf in terms of specialist catfishing tackle.

 However, in recent years companies such as Whisker Seeker and Team Catfish have stepped up to the mark and filled a well-undeserved space the big name brands are lagging far behind.

 Due to their size and power, catfish gear needs to be very robust.

 A lightweight graphite rod just won’t cut it and you need a reel that can handle a real beating, not to mention store a lot of heavy lines.